Preview David Salle’s Latest Works Inside His East Hampton Studio

 Why does one arrangement of color and form galvanize our attention and serve up a thrill, while another, seemingly similar composition falls flat?

 At 67, painter David Salle is in a position to provide some answers.
-An upcoming survey at the Brant Foundation in Connecticut (rescheduled for the fall because of the COVID-19 pandemic) covers the full sweep of his career and offers a prime opportunity to reassess his place as one of the most-admired painters of the past half century.
+An upcoming survey at the Brant Foundation in Connecticut (rescheduled for the because of the COVID-19 pandemic) covers the full sweep of his career and offers a prime opportunity to reassess his place as one of the most-admired painters of the past half century.